-Assessing children as young as 4 years of age gives each child the opportunity to reach their full reading potential.
+Assessing children as young as 4 years of age gives each child the opportunity to get on the path to reach their full reading potential.

-The literacy assessments included in the app were selected based on previous longitudinal research studies in Dr. Nadine Gaab’s lab that examined early predictors of reading disabilities.
+The pre-literacy assessments included in the app were selected based on previous longitudinal research studies in Dr. Nadine Gaab’s lab, and around the world, that examined early predictors of reading disabilities.